 How to read short notated guitar chords

-Have you seen chords refereed to by something like this X32010?
+Perhaps you have seen chords referred to by something like this X32010?
+This is only the letter X and different numbers and could be hard to comprehend.
 Or maybe you have seen tabs with numbers you don’t understand.
-In neither case is this something especially hard and you will soon grasp it by keep reading this text that explains it all.
+In neither case is this something especially complicated and you will soon grasp it by keep reading this text that explains both subjects.

-Ok, so you have been seen something like 320003 or XX0323.
-These are notations that sometimes are used and the examples are G major and D major chords.
+When you see something like 320003 or XX0323, you are looking at notations that sometimes are used to describe how to play chords.
+The examples are G major and D major chords.

-Or maybe have you seen a tab looking something like this:
+You may also have seen a tab looking something like this:

-It’s kind of the same thing.
-If you take out the numbers from the tab and put them in horizontal order, you get 03330.
-This way to write is lack information though, since it is just five numbers, but as we know the guitar has six strings.
-So to transcribe the tab into notation it should be X0333X.
-An empty line in a tab is the same as X, which both stand for that the string not should be played.
+It's kind of the same thing.
+If you take out the numbers from the tab and put them in horizontal order, you get 02220.
+This way to write lacks information though, since it's just five numbers, but as we know the guitar has six strings.
+To transcribe the tab into notation it should be X02220.
+An empty line in a tab is the same as X in short notation, and also often in a diagram, which indicates that a string is not to be played.

-Maybe you starting to figure out what X0333X stands for now?
-The answer is the A major chord.
+You may have figured out what X02220 stands for by now?
+The answer is the A major chord:

-So to explain in detail … The six figures (the letter X or numbers) are numbers of frets for the six strings.
-The first number is the lowest (thickiest) string and than the orders following the strings to the highest (the thinnest).
+So, to explain in detail … The six figures (the letter X or numbers) are numbers of frets for the six strings.
+The first number is the lowest (thickest) string and then the orders following the strings to the highest (the thinnest).